gognjen/gognjen.github.io/_posts/2014-09-01-post-to-multiple-facebook-groups.markdown

 </html>
 {% endhighlight %}

-You can you this code as you like or you can download full example from my GitHub repository.
 If you are facing any problem please share it with me below in comments or send me an email.